google/identity-toolkit-go-client/README.md

 	if err != nil {
 		// Not a valid token.
 Handle error.
 	}
-	// Token is validate and it contains the user account information
+	// Token is valid and it contains the user account information
 	// including user ID, email address, etc.
 	// Issue your own session cookie to finish the sign in.
 }